Achievable logoAchievable logo

 Brain regions involved in language

-Two crucial brain areas facilitate different aspects of language:
+Two crucial brain areas support different parts of language:

 1. Broca’s area (left frontal lobe)

-Role: Primarily responsible for producing language—both spoken and written.
+Role: Primarily responsible for producing language (spoken and written).

-Impact of damage: Individuals may understand language but cannot speak or express themselves in writing.
-For instance, someone might perform everyday tasks like shopping but be incapable of forming verbal or written responses.
+Impact of damage: A person may understand language but struggle to speak or write.
+For example, they might be able to complete everyday tasks like shopping but be unable to produce verbal or written responses.

 2. Wernicke’s area (temporal lobe near the auditory cortex)